PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 Its possible value can be `Yes`, `No` or `Unknown`.
 Default value is set to `Unknown`.

-Not applicable when exercise type is `Forfeit`.

 #### Stock Price at Exercise

 Actual Price of the stock when exercise is performed.

-Not applicable when exercise type is `Forfeit`.

 Its amount input field.
 Its mandatory field.
 Decimal is allowed.
 Default value is set to `$0.00`.